 Once dens of debauchery and political plotting, the capital’s chocolate shops have a rich history.
 Today they are an altogether sweeter affair, writes Oonagh Turner

 Wander down St James’s clubland and you’ll be greeted with a gleaming sweep of Georgian buildings and fine dining restaurants.
-Some 300 years earlier, and this pocket of the capital brimmed with smoke-filled drinking dens, the heady aroma of drinking chocolate wafting down the backstreets, known then as “the most fashionable hell in London”.
+Some 300 years earlier, this pocket of the capital was brimmed with smoke-filled drinking dens, the heady aroma of drinking chocolate wafting down the backstreets, known then as “the most fashionable hell in London”.

 Unlike the sweet stuff we know and love, this chocolate brew was an exotic blend of cacao beans, cinnamon and cloves – an addictive concoction that caused something of a chocolate craze.